 Beard oil is one of those things that should be the first thing you buy if you’re starting to grow your beard out.
 Well, maybe after a trimmer/razor…

 It really helps out in the early phases of your beard growth.
-It helps with beard itching, it helps with grooming, it helps with beard dandruff.
+It helps with beard itching, it helps with grooming, and it helps with beard dandruff.
 It’s one of those things that you just cannot recommend enough.

 - And if you want to read more about beard oil and how to even make your own click here to read my post about it!